 How long will my teeth be sensitive after bonding?

-Schedule a Consultation for Teeth Bonding in Vienna, VA
+Schedule an Appointment for Teeth Bonding in Vienna, VA

 Dr. Matthew Gerald offers consultations for teeth bonding in Vienna, VA.
-Here, you will get a chance to discuss your concerns and he will conduct an analysis of your smile.
+You will get a chance to discuss your concerns during your dental exam.
 He may recommend bonding as a conservative way to treat your issue.
-Contact the dental office of Dr. Gerald today.
-You can reach us by calling (703) 721-4796 or by filling out our online appointment request form on our website to request an appointment.
+Contact the dental office of Dr. Gerald by calling (703) 721-4796 or through our online appointment request form.